uber-research/parallax/README.md

 If the __Explicit__ projection method is selected, the user can specify formulae as axes of projection (__Axis 1__ and __Axis 2__ fields.

-Those formulare have embeddings labels as atoms and can contain any mathematical operator interpretable by python.
+Those formulae have embeddings labels as atoms and can contain any mathematical operator interpretable by python.
 Additional operators provided are
 - `avg(word[, word, ...])` for computing the average of a list of embeddings
 - `nqnot(words, word_to_negate)` which implements the quantum negation operator described in [Dominic Widdows, Orthogonal Negation in Vector Spaces for Modelling